fscorrupt/awesome-stars/README.md

 ## C# #

+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of file
+- [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
+Built with a focus for manga and the goal of being a full solution for all your reading needs.
+Setup your own server and share your readi
 - [louislam/rdp-portal](https://github.com/louislam/rdp-portal) - A slightly smarter and simple Remote Desktop manager for Windows.
 - [microsoft/WinUI-Gallery](https://github.com/microsoft/WinUI-Gallery) - This app demonstrates the controls available in WinUI and the Fluent Design System.
 - [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.